Where is the company incorporated?

 Dividend Withholding Tax Information

 TE Connectivity plc (“TE”) has established tax residence in Ireland, and as such, dividends are considered Irish source income and Irish dividend withholding tax (“DWT") rules apply.
-Dividend payments are subject to an Irish withholding tax (currently at a rate of 25%) of the amount of each dividend unless one of a number of exemptions apply including where a shareholder who is beneficially entitled to the dividend is (i) a tax resident of the United States; or (ii) a tax resident of a country listed as a “relevant territory” (and, in the case of a corporate shareholder, is not under the direct or indirect control of a person or persons who is or are resident in Ireland), and, in either case (subject to certain transitional arrangements described below) has ensured that the required information and/or documentation is on file with their broker, bank, other intermediary or, if shares are held in registered form, TE’s transfer agent (see below for more detail) and the broker, bank or other intermediary participates in the DWT exemption process.
+Dividend payments are subject to an Irish withholding tax (currently at a rate of 25%) of the amount of each dividend unless one of a number of exemptions apply including where a shareholder who is beneficially entitled to the dividend is (i) a tax resident of the United States; or (ii) a tax resident of a country listed as a “relevant territory” (and, in the case of a corporate shareholder, is not under the direct or indirect control of a person or persons who is or are resident in Ireland), and, in either case has ensured that the required information and/or documentation is on file with their broker, bank, other intermediary or, if shares are held in registered form, TE’s transfer agent (see below for more detail) and the broker, bank or other intermediary participates in the DWT exemption process.
 With these rules, we believe that the majority of TE’s shareholders who are beneficial owners of their TE shares should be entitled to an exemption from DWT.
 The full list of relevant territories can be found in Appendix A below.
 Shareholders who beneficially own their TE shares and are not residents of a relevant territory may be subject to DWT.
 If you are not a tax resident of a relevant territory, you should consult your tax advisor.

 Beneficial U.S. Resident Shareholder DWT Exemption Requirements